Pitch is rhythm.

 Reducing the frequency still further, to the point where there was one cycle every two seconds (0.5 Hz), would create a series of impulses that could be notated as follows;

-Since each of the four partials would now be making its own ‘clicks’ in whole number ratio to those of the fundamental (in this case, 1:2:3:4), the above composite rhythm would, in effect, arise out of the juxtaposition of the following, again expressed in musical notation with the minim (half note) representing the fundamental;
+Since each of the four partials would now be making its own ‘clicks’ in whole-number ratio to those of the fundamental (in this case, 1:2:3:4), the above composite rhythm would, in effect, arise out of the juxtaposition of the following, again expressed in musical notation with the minim (half note) representing the fundamental.

-Previously, we examined how combinations of frequencies in specific ratios within the audio range give rise to distinct timbres (Pythagoras and the Music of the Future – Part I) and how such combinations play a part in our perception of the qualities of intervals and indeed in the development of harmony from the middle ages.
-Let us undertake a related survey with regard to musical time.
+Previously, we examined how combinations of frequencies in specific ratios within the audio range, give rise to distinct timbres (Pythagoras and the Music of the Future – Part I) and, later, how such combinations play a part in our assigning affective qualities to intervals.
+It was also found that the same frequency relationships exerted a formative influence on the development of harmony from the Middle Ages.
+Here, we undertake a similar survey with regard to musical time.